lebaston100/MIDItoOBS/README.md

 # Midi OBS what???
-This script lets you use a MIDI controller like the Novation Launchpad, Ableton Push, Akai LPD or the Korg nanoPAD to switch scenes, start/stop recording/streaming, control volume/delay/transition time and more in [obs-studio](https://github.com/jp9000/obs-studio).
+This script let's you use a MIDI controller like the Novation Launchpad, Ableton Push, Akai LPD or the Korg nanoPAD to switch scenes, start/stop recording/streaming, control volume/delay/transition time and more in [obs-studio](https://github.com/jp9000/obs-studio).

 ## Requirements